On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Introduction

 \subsection{Discriminant multiplicity conjecture (\S \ref{sec_DMC})}

 In the second theme, we will show quantitatively how Conjecture \ref{conj_class} follows from a well-known folk conjecture about counting number fields with fixed degree and fixed discriminant.
 By Hermite's finiteness theorem, for any fixed integer $D \geq 1$ there are finitely many extensions $K/\Q$ of degree $n$ with $D_K=D$ (see e.g. \cite[\S 4.1]{Ser97}).
 The question remains: how many?
-Duke \cite[\S 3]{Duk98} and Ellenberg and Venkatesh \cite[Conjecture 1.3]{EllVen05} make the following prediction, which we call the discriminant multiplicity conjecture: \begin{conjecture}[Discriminant Multiplicity Conjecture] For each $n \geq 2$, for every $\ep>0$ there exists a constant $C_{n,\ep}$ such that for every integer $D \geq 1$, at most $\leq C_{n,\ep} D^{\ep}$ fields $K/\Q$ of degree $n$ have $D_K=D$. \end{conjecture} Conjecture \ref{conj_DMC} is known to be true for quadratic fields ($n=2$) but is not known in full for any $n \geq 3$.
+Duke \cite[\S 3]{Duk98} and Ellenberg and Venkatesh \cite[Conjecture 1.3]{EllVen05} make the following prediction, which we call the discriminant multiplicity conjecture: \begin{conjecture}[Discriminant Multiplicity Conjecture] For each $n \geq 2$, for every $\ep>0$ and for every integer $D \geq 1$, at most $\ll_{n,\ep} D^{\ep}$ fields $K/\Q$ of degree $n$ have $D_K=D$. \end{conjecture} Conjecture \ref{conj_DMC} is known to be true for quadratic fields ($n=2$) but is not known in full for any $n \geq 3$.
 See \S \ref{sec_DMC} for a summary of known results toward the discriminant multiplicity conjecture.

 Ellenberg and Venkatesh have noted that Conjecture \ref{conj_DMC} implies Conjecture \ref{conj_class} (see \cite[p.
 164]{EllVen05}).
 In Theorem \ref{thm_fields_cl}, we make this explicit by exhibiting quantitatively how even a partial result toward Conjecture \ref{conj_DMC} implies progress toward Conjecture \ref{conj_class}.
 To do so, we define two notations: \begin{property}[Property $\Dbf_n(\varpi)$] Let $n \geq 2$ be fixed.
-We say that property ${\bf D}_n(\varpi)$ holds if for every $\ep>0$ there exists a constant $C_{n,\ep}$ such that for every fixed integer $D>1$, at most $\leq C_{n,\ep} D^{\varpi+\ep}$ fields $K/\Q$ of degree $n$ have $D_K=D$. \end{property}
+We say that property ${\bf D}_n(\varpi)$ holds if for every $\ep>0$ and for every fixed integer $D>1$, at most $\ll_{n,\ep} D^{\varpi+\ep}$ fields $K/\Q$ of degree $n$ have $D_K=D$. \end{property}